Joseline Hernandez Shows Off Shocking First Photo Of Her Post Baby Body Plus Stevie J Shares First Pictures Of Bonnie Bella

 Joseline Hernandez’s bounce back game is on point.
 The Love & Hip Hop Atlanta star literally just gave birth to baby Bonnie Bella a few days ago and she’s already posting after selfies on Instagram.
 Joseline may be all about the drama but there is no denying her body is bangin’ and those pregnancy workouts were well worth it.

 The Puerto Rican princess wasn’t even due to give birth until January 9 but her baby came almost two weeks early, ending 2016 with a bang.
 Now Joseline wants to start 2017 off with another bang by showing off just how great pregnancy was to her.
-Bonnie Bella was just four days old when Joseline shared a post-baby belly picture of herself and let’s be honest, she looks like she’s never been pregnant a day in her life.
-Not to get ridiculous about it but it really looks like Joseline dug up a pre-pregnancy picture of herself and is trying to pass it off as being her four days
+Bonnie Bella was just 4-days-old when Joseline shared a post-baby belly picture of herself and let’s be honest, she looks like she’s never been pregnant a day in her life.

-Not to get ridiculous about it but it really looks like Joseline dug up a pre-pregnancy picture of herself and is trying to pass it off as being her four days post partum.
-We’re not saying that’s what happened, just that Joseline’s post-baby body bounceback is better than any celebrity in recent memory.
+Not to get ridiculous about it but it really looks like Joseline dug up a pre-pregnancy picture of herself and is trying to pass it off as being her four days postpartum.
+We’re not saying that’s what happened, just that Joseline’s post-baby body bounce back is better than any celebrity in recent memory.

 When your baby is 4 days old!
 And you looking like this ???????????????? #milfmoney #specialdelivery #vh1 #lahhatl #puertoricanprincess #baddestputa